Reducing energy costs for

 Maintaining a comfortable temperature of 18oC – 21oC can be extremely expensive, especially during cold winter months.

-Church buildings are some of the oldest bulidings in the country and many have been around since before electricity was invented.
-They are also often very large buildings, and typically made up of high vaulted ceilings and thin stained-glass windows.
+Church buildings are some of the oldest buildings in the country and many have been around since before electricity was invented.
+They are often very large buildings, and typically made up of high vaulted ceilings and thin stained-glass windows.

-All of these factors add up to present a perculiarly difficult challenge when it comes to providing adequate levels of heat for worshippers, staff and event visitors.
+All of these factors add up to present a uniquely difficult challenge when it comes to providing adequate levels of heat for staff and visitors.

 man sitting church stained glass window sussex